In this article we focus on formative assessments, their connection to learning, and how best to use them in any classroom.

 Why was there such a struggle?
 The online environment made cheating much more convenient and harder to recognize.

-So then the question remains, how should formative and summative assessments change in the online classroom?
+So then the question remains, how should formative assessments change in the online classroom?

 In this case the teacher assess how the students were able to interpret the main points.
 Closed-ended questions have direct answers and begin with “what”, “where”, and “when”.